-- 2. Campaigning for elections held by mail ballot in teaching staff and administrative staff constituencies may not begin until all candidates have been announced. - 3.
-Campaigning for web-based elections may not start before 12:01 a.m.
-February 26, 2007 and will cease at the end of the voting period. - 4.
+- Campaigning for elections held by mail ballot in teaching staff and administrative staff constituencies may not begin until all candidates have been announced. - 3.
+Campaigning for web-based elections may not start before 12:01 a.m., Monday, February 25, 2008 and will cease at the end of the voting period (6:00 p.m., Friday, March 7, 2008). - 4.
 Candidates are required to inform the Chief Returning Officer of their election web-site, if they choose to create one. - 5.
 The University crest may not appear on campaign literature, materials or web-sites.
 Candidates may use the University's name. - 6.
 Candidates may place advertisements in the campus press to appear during the campaign period. - 7.
 Candidates are responsible for removing all campaign material after the close of the election. - 8.
 It is expected that candidates will not remove, deface or unreasonably inhibit from viewing each other's campaign material. - 9.
 Candidates shall be responsible for the actions, and violations stemming from such actions, of any associated party, however occurring. - 10.
 Candidates may not post or distribute, electronically or otherwise, campaign literature that might reasonably be considered libelous by the Chief Returning Officer.